Make your own gay trimmings, advises clever El Paso decorator

 Christmas tree balls

 Take a complete page of a newspaper and crumple it into a ball about the size of an apple.
 Take a half page of newspaper and wrap around the crumpled paper ball.
 Next wrap a piece of twine or clothesline four or five times around ball and knot it Now take a piece of thread and tie it to the top of the ball.
 Remember the knot should hang to the side and back when displayed.
-Hang ball in well ventilated area and spray with gold spray paint, purchased in a can at any dime store.
+Hang ball in well-ventilated area and spray with gold spray paint, purchased in a can at any dime store.

 Take Elmer’s or Dexall glue and squeeze out along twine line.
 Take sequins from your sewing basket and place on glue.
-As an alternate you may use glitter in place of sequins.
+As an alternative, you may use glitter in place of sequins.
 The best way to apply glitter is to sprinkle lightly or place it in the cup of your hand and blow it on gently.
 You may also take your paper ball and completely cover it with glue and then glitter.
 This eliminates gold spray.
 Shake off excess glitter, let dry overnight and you have a pretty and unusual Christmas ornament.

 You may purchase glue, paint and glitter at any dime store.